jennyballif/jennyballif.github.io/_posts/2017-05-23-introducing-patron-number-1-sergium.md

 Math Dad: It's the first formula I ever published--I wrote up a short filler article when I was an undergraduate student at Utah State University, and it got published in American Mathematical Monthly.

-**Science Mom: Which was super exciting.
+**Which was super exciting.
 I remember cheering when we found out you were going to be in the Monthly.
 Explain why this equation is so neat.**

-Math Dad: There are infinitely many numbers being added together, but in one sum the individual terms are squared.
+There are infinitely many numbers being added together, but in one sum the individual terms are squared.
 Yet both sums are equal.
 I'll rewrite it for you to make it more clear.

 ![Two infinite geometric series with the same sum.
 The second series just squares the terms of the first series.](http://mathurl.com/le5en5d.png)

+**That is really cool!
+And counterintuitive.
+How can both sides add to 3 when one side is squared and the other side isn't?**

+It's kind of complicated, but basically on the right side the terms start bigger but get smaller faster.

-**Science Mom: That is really cool.
-What kind of mathematician are you?**
+**Really neat.
+So what kind of mathematician are you?**

-Math Dad: I'm an algebraist/combinatorist.
+I'm an algebraist/combinatorist.

-**Science Mom: How would you explain that to a first grader?**
+**How would you explain that to a first grader?**

-Math Dad: I work with cool number systems and use neat counting techniques to solve problems.
+I work with cool number systems and use neat counting techniques to solve problems.

-**Science Mom: If you could have lunch with any scientist, dead or living, who would you meet with, and why?**
+**If you could have lunch with any scientist, dead or living, who would you meet with, and why?**

-Math Dad: Hmm.
+Hmm.
 That's a tough one.
 Paul Erdős, maybe?
 He was a character, and a real legend in mathematics.
 He was something of a jack of all trades, and he was absolutely brilliant in combinatorics.
 He spent his whole life traveling the world from university to university, living out of his suitcase while collaborating with other mathematicians.

-**Science Mom: Isn't he the one who couldn't cut his own grapefruit?**
+**Isn't he the one who couldn't cut his own grapefruit?**

-Math Dad (laughing) Yep.
+(laughing) Yep.
 He's the one.

-**Science Mom: And he referred to children as epsilons - the greek letter that mathematicians use for small quantities?**
+**And he referred to children as epsilons - the greek letter that mathematicians use for small quantities?**

-Math Dad: That's him.
+That's him.
 Lunch with Erdős would be amazing.

-**Science Mom: And funny.**
+**And funny.**

-Math Dad: Definitely.
+Definitely.

 ~

 Thank you again to the number 1 patron - Serge Ballif, a.k.a.
 Math Dad.
-You can read his blog posts about math and teaching here: https://sergeballif.github.io/ Follow him on twitter here: https://twitter.com/sergeballif
+You can read his blog posts about math and teaching here: [https://sergeballif.github.io/](https://sergeballif.github.io/)

+Follow him on twitter here: [https://twitter.com/sergeballif](https://twitter.com/sergeballif)